DevAmarkr/Node-Task-Manager/README.md

 - Inside src/, there are folders for controllers, routes, models, services, and middlewares.
 - Each of these folders contains two files: task.js and auth.js, representing respective functionalities.

+## Real-Time updates with webSocket flow

+  ###  Client Side
+  -  The client-side application (e.g., a web browser or Postman) establishes a WebSocket connection with the server
+  -  Upon successful connection, the client will send an authentication token to the server for authentication
+  -  After authentication, the server will send an initial list of tasks to the client

+  ###  Server-Side
+  -  The server, upon receiving a connection request from a client, establishes a WebSocket connection.
+  -  The server authenticates the client by verifying the authentication token provided
+  -  Once authenticated, the server will send the initial list of tasks to the client
+  -  The server sets up a MongoDB Change Stream using Task.watch() to monitor changes in the tasks collection.
+  -  Whenever there's a change (insert, update, delete) in the tasks collection, the change event is captured by the change stream
+  -  The server broadcasts the updated list of tasks to the owner of the task connected to the server via the WebSocket connection via notify event.

 ## NodeJs Package/Library used in this project

 `"bcrypt": "^5.1.1",